biodash/biodash.github.io/content/codeclub/09_subsetting/index.md

 (Notice that the number after the decimal point indicates the position (index) of the element of the vector.)

 **Positive integers** return elements at the specified positions.
-Any expression that evaluates to a list of positive integers can be used as the index.
+Any expression that evaluates to a vector of positive integers can be used as the index.
 The index operator is `[]`:

 <div class="highlight">